 The next step is to follow the tried and true process of the Scientific Method: build a hypothesis and then test it.
 Think about what the trends or changes you’ve become aware of could mean for your industry and your business.
 At this stage, you want to consider what the problems and solutions could be.

 To truly address the disruption, you’ll need to understand it.
 Dig in and educate yourself on the situation and all of its facets.
 This may cause you to double down on your hypothesis or re-think it entirely.
 Build up evidence that you can use to drive your experiments.

 Step 4: Experiment

 After creating a hypothesis and validating it or reworking it with research, it’s time to develop solutions, proof of concepts, that test the hypothesis.

-It’s important to recognize that this comes with some risk and a need to embrace failure as part of the process, but there are countless successful companies that are doing this and doing it well.
+It’s important to recognize that this comes with some risk and a need to embrace failure as part of the process, but there are countless successful financial institutions and technology companies that are doing this and doing it well.
 Examples include Google, Amazon, Intuit, and many more.

 Step 5: Measure

 Understanding the level of success of your experiment requires measurement.
 You may need to be creative in defining success; initial revenue or user numbers may be low, but that doesn’t mean the solution isn’t valuable or needed.
 It may be about degrees of success instead of hitting a specific KPI.

 A failed experiment isn’t a bad investment.
 There could be a number of reasons that it came up short.
 You may need to rethink your hypothesis or your measure of success.
 It could even be that you are so far ahead of the curve that people aren’t ready for your solution.
 You may have overshot the time horizon where your solution is needed with its time coming later.

 The four disruptors discussed are only examples.
 You don’t need to look farther than a news website to find more.
 Each disruption is a potential opportunity, however, a chance to serve customers better and address new and emerging challenges effectively.